Why Are We So Weird About Wearing Fake Hair?

 As a culture, we are weird about hair.
 There are constant, ever-evolving rules about where and how hair should (and shouldn't be) on our bodies, for example.
 It's either good or bad depending on where it is, and if the style and coarseness of the hair itself is aesthetically pleasing.
 Bizarrely, it's the same story with the hair on our head.

 When it comes to hair, there are so many misconceptions, not to mention expectations.
 Women shouldn’t have fake hair — that’s weird — but it’s a pleasant surprise when they reveal that their Rapunzel-style strands were actually purchased and adhered to the scalp using some form of adhesive or clip.
-Black women who wear wigs and weaves hate themselves, supposedly, but there are states in America where it is accepted to discriminate against natural hair and natural hairstyles.
-(Shout out to the CROWN Act.)
+Black women who wear wigs and weaves hate themselves, supposedly, but statistics show that one in four Black women in the UK feel societal pressure to straighten their hair for work

 Advertisement